Experience a Wilder Side of the Desert & Delta With Prolific Wildlife on Diverse Landscapes

 Leaving Zambia by road, we reach Botswana via the Kazungula border on the Chobe River, where Botswana, Zambia, Zimbabwe and Namibia meet.
 On the far shore

 we enter Chobe National Park, known for its vast elephant herds and a stable population of general game species throughout the year.
-On a boat cruise on the Chobe River
+During a boat cruise on the Chobe River

 we expect to see plenty of elephants, hippo, crocodile and perhaps the elusive puku and Chobe bushbuck.
 Up to 400 bird species are resident in the park this time of year, and water birds abound, especially herons, storks

-This afternoon we fly to the private reserve of Linyanti, dramatic big-game country.
+This afternoon we fly to the private Linyanti reserve—dramatic big-game country.
 Its tree-dotted plains are home to abundant predators like lion, leopard and spotted hyena, as well as plentiful hoofed game and tremendous elephant herds.
 We encounter wildlife in amazing proximity on twice-daily game drives and guided walks, safety permitting, along

 Days 6–8: Okavango Delta—Santawani Private Concession